ronaldhoek/WsdlImportEx/README.md

   - inclusing batch editor with filtering by namespace
   - mappings are saved to 'mappings' file for use in next import
 - change outputfilename per namespace
+- save/load mapping to/from a specific file
-- preview files to be created
+- preview of files to be created

 WORK IN PROGRESS!!!